Advanced Medical Detox (for Opioid Addiction)

 A pharmaceutical compounding process is a common practice done that personalizes the medication to fit a unique need of a patient.
 It makes the medicine more effective and easier to take.
 At SoberLifeUSA, our team partners with pharmacies that adhere to strict compounding laws (both federal and state), to help formulate an appropriate dosage of the Naltrexone implant for each qualified candidate.
 Naltrexone implants has been used on tens of thousand of patients for several years.
 It is a safe and successful way to help eliminate those cravings.

-No. It is a relapse preventive that should be done in conjunction with recovery counseling.
+No. It is a relapse preventative measure that should be taken in conjunction with recovery counseling.